Celine Dion Shares Rare Photos Of Twins Nelson & Eddy On Instagram As She Wishes Them A Happy 9th Birthday

 This week, superstar singer Celine Dion shared a couple of sweet photos on her Instagram page to celebrate the ninth birthday of her twin sons Nelson and Eddy.
 It is not all that often that Dion shares photos of her young sons on social media, so her fans went wild over this glimpse at the two handsome young men.

 On Wednesday, Dion shared a pair of snapshots showing the 9-year-old twins.
-Celine posted a caption in both French and English wishing her youngest sons a happy birthday and noting that she is proud of them.
+Dion posted a caption in both French and English wishing her youngest sons a happy birthday and noting that she is proud of them.

-As fans of Celine’s know, she had three sons with her now-deceased husband Rene Angelil.
+As fans of Dion’s know, she had three sons with her now-deceased husband Rene Angelil.
 Nelson and Eddy’s older brother Rene-Charles is now 18-years-old and “RC” apparently is pursuing a career in the music industry as well.

-Celine as 3.7 million fans following her on Instagram these days and they loved this birthday tribute to her twin sons.
+Dion has 3.7 million fans following her on Instagram these days and they loved this birthday tribute to her twin sons.
 In less than 24 hours, almost 125,000 people had liked the pair of photos Dion had shared.

 In addition, nearly 2,400 of Dion’s followers added comments to the Instagram post.
-Many wished Nelson and Eddy a happy birthday as well and a number of Celine’s fans noted how adorable the boys are.
-Just as Celine posted in both French and English, the comment section was filled with praise in both languages.
+Many wished Nelson and Eddy a happy birthday as well and a number of Dion’s fans noted how adorable the boys are.
+Just as Dion posted in both French and English, the comments section was filled with praise in both languages.

 View this post on Instagram